Who is Evaluating Whom?

 What Isn’t Working?

 Step back from the situation and look at things objectively.
 If you just stepped into your new boss’s shoes, what changes would you want to make?
 What is not working?
 Which of these fall into your area of responsibility?
-Someone who is new to the situation will quickly see gaps and want to do something about them.
+Someone new to the situation will quickly see gaps and want to do something about them.
 Get a head start by identifying the root cause of problems and generating solutions.
 Take these to your boss so he or she can see you are on top of things.

 How Am I Doing?